← Back to all articles

 📅 Your next 30-day action plan

-Days 1–7Run the Japa Reality free eligibility check to get an objective score across countries.
+Days 1–7Run the Japa Reality free readiness check to get an objective score across countries.
 Identify your top 2 realistic destinations based on your current profile.

 Days 8–14Verify any immigration consultant you're considering: RCIC number (Canada), OISC registration (UK), or MARA number (Australia).
 These are all publicly searchable.